jkunimune/Djastiz/README.md

 - `va` draws equality between the preceding and following noun phrases without really changing the meaning of the sentence.
 It is especially useful for sharing names (e.g. `flrjot va Esteban`).
 - `es` indicates and extracts a specific element of a set.

 The more versatile modifier is the _relative clause_.
-Relative clauses are simply lists of prepositional phrases that contain `l` in them somewhere.
+Relative clauses are simply lists of prepositional phrases that contain `l` in them somewhere followed by a verb.
 The `l` should be placed as close to the beginning of the relative clause as possible.
 It usually goes at the very front, adjacent to the modified noun phrase, but this is not always possible.
 Again, while these resemble full sentences, they are not.
 A modifier clause modifies a noun phrase by placing it inside another sentence.
 The result is two clauses that are true together.
 The first is the original sentence with the modifier clause simply removed.
 The second is the entire modifier with `dhi` prepended and the modified noun phrase inserted for `l`.
 This type of modifier draws an equality between the noun phrase and itself across the two clauses.
 While relative clauses seems at first glance to be far more complex than noun modifiers, they are, in fact, capable of creating some of the simplest and most useful noun modifications: _simple ergative relative clauses_, the analog to adjectives in other languages, for example, `dhap l r at`; and _relative verb noun definitions_, the analog to English's "-er" and "-ee", for example, `f l u jeuth`.

 ### Conjunctions